Gotechtor select and review products independently. When you purchase through our links, we may earn a commission. See our ethics statement.

 With your Apple ID, you can use iCloud with Windows, which means you can access all synced data to your iCloud account from your PC at your convenience.

-To access iCloud from your PC you’ll want to download iCloud for Windows.
-But before you just do that make sure you have iCloud set up on all your Apple devices.
+To access iCloud from your Windows computer, download iCloud for Windows from the Microsoft Store.
+But before you do that, ensure you have set up iCloud on all your Apple devices.

-Once you downloaded it, log in with your Apple ID and password, then select all the features and content you want to automatically sync across your devices.
+Then, select all the features and content you want to sync automatically across your devices.
 Click Apply to finish.

 Herby has a healthy obsession with all things technology, especially smartphones.
 He loves to rip things apart to see how they work.
 He is responsible for the editorial direction, strategy, and growth of Gotechtor.